Legionnaires' rebellion and Bucharest pogrom: The quelling of the rebellion

 After the Legionnaires' fall the trend reversed, and those who had joined them fled.
 The press stopped supporting the Legionnaires, but remained antisemitic and nationalistic.
-Some of the Legionnaires' leaders, including Horia Sima, fled to Germany.
+Some of the Legionnaires' leaders, including Horia Sima, fled to Germany with help from the SS.
 Around 9,000 members of the Legionnaires' movement were sentenced to prison.
 The Legionnaires who led the antisemitic movement in Romania had fallen and never regained power.
 However, the movement continued even without them, although it was set back for a while, as the atrocities of the Bucharest pogrom gradually became known to the Romanian public.
-A few months later those atrocities paled in severity compared to those of the Iaşi pogrom, initiated at the orders of Antonescu.
-One leader of the pogrom, Valerian Trifa, became a cleric and emigrated to the US, where he became a citizen, but he was stripped of his citizenship in 1982 and left the US rather than be deported.
+A few months later those atrocities paled in severity compared to those of the Iași pogrom, initiated at the orders of Antonescu.
+One leader of the pogrom, Valerian Trifa, became a cleric and emigrated to the US, where he became a citizen and rose to the position of Archbishop of the Romanian Orthodox Church in America and Canada, but he was stripped of his citizenship in 1982 and left the US rather than be deported.